 In summary, if a professional person acts unprofessionally in doing something that is against good practice then it is an unfair contract for the client to sign a disclaimer form and could not be used in a court of law.
 This means you would be found to have acted negligently and a court would rule in the injured party’s favour and their claim for damages and injuries would have to be paid.
 If you have breached your policy terms and conditions by not patch testing then your policy would not respond to the claim and you would have to meet the costs of defending the claim, and ultimately, settle the claim yourself.

-Even if you are lucky enough not to injure anyone, the general public are more and more conscious of their rights and what businesses are expected to do to protect their customers.
-Nobody wants to be known as a therapist who cuts corners and doesn’t follow protocol because getting the business is more important than the customers safety.
+Even if you are lucky enough not to injure anyone, the general public is more and more conscious of their rights and what businesses are expected to do to protect their customers.
+Nobody wants to be known as a therapist who cuts corners and doesn’t follow protocol because getting the business is more important than the customer's safety.
 We see many claims where therapists and salons make comments on social media platforms throwing shade on someone’s professional ability because they don’t patch test or ask about contra-indications.

 We know people can build up a sensitivity to tints and dyes so patch testing can't prevent every claim but if you can show that you have acted professionally and patch tested as you should have you will have a better defence which could mean a claim settlement is significantly reduced or avoided altogether.